View All Class Specifications

 • Assignment to work a variety of work schedules including compulsory work periods in special, emergency, and/or disaster situations.

-• Applicant must secure a Florida State Certification as a Mechanical Inspector within two (2) years of employment and maintain the required continuing education.
+• Applicant must secure a Florida State Certification as a Mechanical Inspector within one (1) year of employment and maintain the required continuing education.

 • Candidate to demonstrate more advanced proficiency, competency, and satisfactory completion of regularly assigned work in an independent manner.
 Appointing Authority retains discretion to employ an incumbent at this level or advance the incumbent non-competitively or competitively after a candidate meets the minimum qualifications to an in-line career ladder position within the same organization or department.